drupal-graphql-compose/documentation/misc/upgrading.md

 ### Entity SDL type names are now singuarized.

 - The language inflector has been changed to use [doctrine/inflector](https://www.doctrine-project.org/projects/doctrine-inflector/en/2.0/index.html) for better language support.
-- The entity type names are now singularized.
+- The entity type names are now optionally singularized.
-- The pluralize and singularize hooks have been changed.

 <!-- tabs:start -->